asma1104hchr/Breast-Cancer-Classification-using-Neural-Network/README.md

 ## Contributor

-This project is created by [Your Name] as part of a tutorial on breast cancer classification using neural networks.
+This project is created by Haichour asma as part of a tutorial on breast cancer classification using neural networks.
 For any questions or feedback, feel free to reach out.

 ## References